KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 ### Mix-stepwise Algorithm

+The step-wise algorithm was ran over 80 times, with random starting features and counts.

 Algorithm:

-`Group features into highly (99%) correlated buckets`
+    Group features into highly (99%) correlated buckets

-`Select random subset of features`
+    Select random subset of features

-`Calculate benchmark model performance`
+    Calculate benchmark model performance

-`Iterations without improvement = 0`
+    Iterations without improvement = 0

-`Batch size increase as iterations without improvement increases`
+    Batch size increase as iterations without improvement increases

-`Loop`
+    Loop

-    `If i is even:`
+        If i is even:

-        `n = batch size + scaling factor`
+            n = batch size + scaling factor

-        `Select n random features from current selected feature space`
+            Select n random features from current selected feature space

-        `if largest RMSE performance gain > 0`
+            if largest RMSE performance gain > 0: remove worst feature

-            'remove worst feature`

-	`If i is odd:`
+        If i is odd:

-	    `n = batch size + scaling factor`
+            n = batch size + scaling factor

-        `Select a random feature from n random correlation groups to test for removal`
+            Select a random feature from n random correlation groups to test for removal

-	If any improve the score over the current benchmark, add the one with the largest improvement Establish new benchmark
+            if largest RMSE performance gain > 0: add best feature

+	    Set new benchmark

+	    If benchmark improved:
-	If benchmark improved, iter w/o improvement = 0, else +1
+	        iter w/o improvement = 0
+        else:
+            iter w/o improvement++

-	If iter w/o improvement > 15, stop
+	    If iter w/o improvement > 15:
+	        stop

 ## Test predictions and confidence interval analysis

+The predictions of the 80 models were considered for arriving at a 99% confidence interval for each of the compounds.
+A few compounds (OSM-S-146, OSM-S-151, OSM-S-152, OSM-S-153), had predictions ranging from large negative values to large positive values, which we believe could be safely ignored as not potent compounds.
+OSM-S-144 had the confidence interval closest to 0 value and is the most promising among the 23 compounds.
+Two other compounds which had prediction closer to minimum value were OSM-S-169 and OSM-S-170.
+The rest of the compounds had prediction values either starting from a double digit positive or a double digit negative numbers.
+Hence, based on the multiple runs,  OSM-S-144 had the confidence interval closest to minimum value (0.36) and, OSM-S-169 and OSM-S-170 were the next 2 compounds with closer to the minimum value.
+Another observation made from the predictions were, the runs which had predictions closer to minimum value included features ranging in values 75 - 95, while the converse of it is not true ( Not all runs which included features in that value range predicted less potency value).

 ## Feature importance analysis